 Federal funding for English learners is not anywhere near sufficient.
 Title III funding under ESSA is designed to support ELs but has been stagnant for years, not even keeping pace with inflation or the increase in the number of ELs in the country.

-Head Start has the most comprehensive standards for DLLs across early learning systems.
+comprehensive standards for DLLs across early learning systems.